deeppavlov/DeepPavlov/README.md

  Default values of `__init__()` arguments will be overridden with the config values during class instance initialization.

+### Training

+There are two abstract classes for trainable components: **Estimator** and **NNModel**.
+[**Estimators**](deeppavlov/core/models/estimator.py) are fit once on any data with no batching or validation patience, so it can be painlessly done at the time of pipeline initialization.
+A good example of Estimators are [vocabs](deeppavlov/core/data/vocab.py).
+Every Estimator has to implement method `fit`.
+[**NNModel**](deeppavlov/core/models/nn_model.py) requires a more complex training, it trains on the same data it predicts on plus ground truth answers for multiple epochs with periodic validation and logging.
+Every NNModel has to implement `train_on_batch` method.

 ### Train config

 Config for training the pipeline has to have three additional elements: `dataset_reader`, `dataset` and `train`: